OpenRiak/riak_kv/docs/InstallAndStartGuide.md

 The preferred long-term strategy for temporary objects is to use the eraser and reaper processes to garbage collect objects, rather than relying on backend TTL.
 However when migrating from a multi-backend store with TTL-based backends, the migration should be easier if: those temporary buckets are excluded from aae trees, are replicated separately using range_repl, and reconciled using bucket-specific aae full-sync jobs.

 The `aae_tree_exclude` bucket property may be cached by processes within a cluster, so changing the property will not have immediate effect.
-If changing the property it should be coordinated with a rolling restart.
+A change to the `aae_tree_exclude` property should be coordinated with a rolling restart.

 #### Property - small_vclock